-EB Harris interviewed in Haskell by L. W. Wilson Came to 1.T. in: 1902 with a sunveying crew from Konson.
-Purchased a Store at Sacokla Was appointed postmester
+EB Harris interviewed in Haskell by L. W. Wilson came to 1.T. in - 1902 with a suncyclip crew from Konsos.
+Purchased a store of Suckla Was appointed postmester

-Country nes prairie & people were interested in listock raising ('Cettle, horson of some high) wild game plantify All clothing at this time was could be purchased at the trading posts: Cloth of all kinds was purchased from bolts of cloth and cloth could be made into garments it home.
+"Country nes prairie & people were intervited in a stock raising ('Cattle, horses & some hogs) wild gene plankly All clothing at this time was could be purchased at the trading posts: Cloth of all kinds was plankly purchased from bolts of cloth and cloth

+Could be made into garments of home.

-All shoes of boots were handled in the stores.
+All shoes & boots were handled in the stores.

-I handled saddles, saddle blankers, bridles, combay boots and hots; spurs, etc., along with my general merchandise.
+I handled saddles, saddle blankets, bridles, combay

+boots and hots, soddle blankets, bridles, combay boots and hots, spurs, etc., along with my general merchandise.

-I recall the Genty Forn across the Arkansas, one mile east of the present town of Hastell.
-It was owned by Scotl Gentry;
+Arkansas, one mile east of the present tour of Hastell.
+It was owned by South Gentry; Stere and Prince Lower eared for and operated this form for South Gentry.

-Store and Prince Lower cared for and operated this form for Scotl Gentry dances, carp meetings; horse limited to dances, carp meetings; horse races, test rabbit races with gray hounds etc. Of course we had church Church was hold in the school houses.
+dances, carp meetings, horse limited to dances, carp meetings, horse races, horse races, course with gray hounds etc. Of course we had church Church was hold in the school houses.